macmillan333/ppt-voice-sorter/README.md

 * I don't know unxwb or Puyo Text Editor too well, but I suggest that you unzip each of those two into their own folder, and don't touch them.
 * "Puyo Puyo Tetris" folder should be named "PuyoPuyoTetris", and should contain a "puyopuyotetris.exe".
 Make sure to not choose a folder above or below that.
 * It might help to completely clear out the destination folder before clicking "Start".
 Or just create a new folder for this.
 * If you still have an issue, click the "Issues" tab at the top of this page, create a new issue, and describe your problem in as much detail as possible.
+If the tool pops up a really lengthy error at you, you can hit Ctrl-C in that pop up to copy the error message, and paste it into your issue, and that would be helpful to me.